 It requires a true unwavering connection with God and the ultimate in trusting him.
 You cannot say or proclaim things about God’s grace, but not believe them, or trust him, in practice, and expect this law to work for you.

-If you do not believe and do not trust, you will fail at this law!
+If you do not believe and do not trust, you will fail miserably at this law!

 The law requires surrender, which is one of my favorite virtues.
-This surrender requires that our egos and our thinking do not have the power to shape our destinies.
+Surrender requires that our egos and our thinking do not have the power to shape our destinies.
 Our egos control nothing!
 Only God does.

 The Law of Detachment requires acknowledging and harnessing God’s grace…and believing in it.

 Attachment says in essence to God that, “I’ve got this”.
-This attitude tells God to know that we don’t need his intervention.
+This attitude tells God that we don’t require his intervention.

 So, we go it alone, but never figure out all the intricacies of getting to our goal.

 But, with detachment, we are not startled to figure it all out, because uncertainty is built in our plan.
-That being understood, we adapt to forks in the road and don’t get our panties all in a wad.
+That being understood, we adapt to forks in the road and don’t get our panties all in a wad when they appear.

 As I searched and reviewed articles and videos on this law, I found that there’s also misleading information out there that distorts how the Law of Detachment works.